Courses in Australia for international students

 Sign and return the ‘Letter of Offer’, pay deposit & health cover

-- Once you have read the Letter of Offer, please return the signed and dated document to the Health Institute Australia.
+- Once you have read the Letter of Offer, please return the signed and dated document to the Health Institute Australasia.
 This document is required for the processing of your student visa.

 - You will be required to pay your initial course deposit and Overseas Health Cover with the Letter of Offer.
 If you’re using an education agent, they might prefer to arrange your medical insurance, however, your course deposit is essential to receive a COE (Confirmation of Enrrolment).